AllisonXUPR/Coffee-Code-Workshop/README.md

-## Welcome to Coffee & Code Workshop
+## About Coffee & Code

-The BC Libraries’ Digital Scholarship Group hosts a series of workshops each semester for faculty, students, and staff to learn more about digital tools and methodologies.
+The BC Libraries’ Digital Scholarship Group hosts a series of coffee & code workshops each semester for faculty, students, and staff to learn more about digital tools and methodologies.
 The series, Coffee & Code, is open to the public.
 While no previous experience is required, certain workshops do have recommended prerequisites.
 We ask that participants sign up for sessions on the [digital scholarship site](https://ds.bc.edu).

 ### Markdown